Come padroneggiare la lavorazione del PTFE: Suggerimenti, Sfide & Migliori pratiche

 Dopo la lavorazione:

-• Inspect for Warpage: Lay flat parts on a granite surface plate to check for warping – if a part is warped, you can heat it gently (100-120° C.) and press it flat (use a heavy metal plate) per 30 minuti.
+• Inspect for Warpage: Lay flat parts on a granite surface plate to check for warping – if a part is warped, you can heat it gently (100-120°C) and press it flat (use a heavy metal plate) per 30 minuti.

 Yigu Technology’s Perspective on PTFE Machining

 Alla tecnologia Yigu, we’ve machined thousands of PTFE parts for clients in aerospace, medico, and chemical industries – and the biggest lesson we’ve learned is thatPTFE machining is about precision, not speed.
 Rushing the process (using high feed rates or dull tools) leads to wasted material and rework, which costs more in the long run.
 We recommend starting with a small test batch (5-10 parti) to fine-tune your parameters before scaling up.
-Inoltre, we’ve found that glass-filled PTFE is the sweet spot for most applications: it’s easier to machine than virgin PTFE, more dimensionally stable, and still retains PTFE’s key properties (Resistenza chimica, basso attrito).
-For clients with ultra-tight tolerances (± 0,0005 pollici), we use a combination of CNC milling with a 5-axis machine and post-machining inspection with a coordinate measuring machine (CMM) per garantire l'accuratezza.
+Inoltre, we’ve found that glass-filled PTFE is the sweet spot for most applications: it’s easier to machine than virgin PTFE, more dimensionally stable, and still retains PTFE’s key properties (resistenza chimica, basso attrito).
+For clients with ultra-tight tolerances (±0,0005 pollici), we use a combination of CNC milling with a 5-axis machine and post-machining inspection with a coordinate measuring machine (CMM) per garantire la precisione.

 FAQ About PTFE Machining